Differences — People think differently.

 Horizontal/ Vertical

 Participants in a workshop argue over a seemingly simple issue.
-Consequently, two people hear the same thing and react as if they each were in different meetings.
+Consequently, two people hear the same thing and react as if they were in different meetings.
 Why?
 Because people interpret information differently.
 Meanwhile, there are many theories about how people process information.

 One theory states that the two spheres of the brain, the right and the left, govern our thinking with right brain or left brain thinking.